DevJelvehgar/DevJelvehgar/README.md

 ---

 ### 🚀 What I’m Currently Working On:
-- 🤖 Learning and Solving challenges on Kaggle.
+- 🤖 Machine learning and Deep learning.
-- 📊 Learn Data Cleaning and EDA
+- 📊 Generative AI
 -

 ---